What do I call my website?

 Recently, even more domain name extension have become available.
 You can now chose subject specific names, related to your business, from .accountants through .rentals to .yogo.

 Perhaps if mybusiness.com and mybusiness.co.uk are already taken, then one of these other extension could be used.
 Be careful though, not to infringe on the name rights of another business.
 The owner of a rental property myproperty.co.uk might not be too happy if you start trading under myproperty.rentals, especially if the name is very closely linked to the particular business.

 Choosing your Name

 This is the tricky part, which is probably why you are reading this in the first place.
 The best domain names are short and easy to remember but might not always be the best choice for a small business.
 A short name must represent a brand and that brand needs work and lots of money to make it known.
 You make think www.tinga.com is a catchy, easy to remember name for your business but without expensive promotion, it’s unlikely to ever appear in a search result.

-If, however, you have few million to invest, then tinga.com could be the next Google, the next Nike or the next Wonga.
+If, however, you have few million to invest, then tinga.com could be the next Google, the next Nike or even the next Apple.

 Do’s and Don’ts

 - Easy to remember

 Try to include keywords which may be used in a search for your business.
 For example the website name for a holiday rental property would have an advantage if the location was part of the name.